-- Updating using an external OROM (FLB file) and opting for delayed reboot in the config file is not supported. - In ESXi, the device serial number appears as N/A. - Reboot might fail after an update if the PRESERVATION entry has NONE or SELECTIVE in config file.
+- Updating using an external OROM (FLB file) and opting for delayed reboot in the config file is not supported. - Reboot might fail after an update if the PRESERVATION entry has NONE or SELECTIVE in config file.
 To workaround this issue, remove the entry and let the tool update using the default full preservation option.